 The personnel, equipment, and techniques used to perform an environmental study - e.g., a "phase-one" or "phase-two" environmental site assessment - differ significantly from those used to perform a geotechnical-engineering study.
-For that reason, a geotechnical-engineering report does not usually relate any environmental findings, conclusions, or recommendations; e.g., about the likelihood of encountering underground storage tanks or regulated contaminants.
+For that reason, a geotechnical-engineering report does not usually provide environmental findings, conclusions, or recommendations; e.g., about the likelihood of encountering underground storage tanks or regulated contaminants.
 Unanticipated subsurface environmental problems have led to project failures.
-If you have not yet obtained your own environmental information, ask your geotechnical consultant for risk-management guidance.
-As a general rule, do not rely on an environmental report prepared for a different client, site, or project, or that is more than six months old.
+If you have not obtained your own environmental information about the project site, ask your geotechnical consultant for a recommendation on how to find environmental risk-management guidance.